Remembering Indigenous Veterans

 Approximately 500 First Nations, Métis, and Inuit people gave their lives during these wars.
 Indigenous people continue to enlist in the Canadian Armed Forces and serve in various capacities today.

 National Indigenous Veterans Day provides a day for us to stop and think about these men and women’s sacrifices.
-They left their homes, family, and friends, needed to adjust to new languages and cultures, and some faced disenfranchisement.
+They left their homes, families, and friends, needed to adjust to new languages and cultures, and some faced disenfranchisement.
 Even with these hurdles to overcome, Indigenous people flocked to enlist, sometimes travelling long distances to do so.
 Like their non-Indigenous counterparts, many young Indigenous men lied about their age to enlist.
 Reasons for enlisting varied among these youth.
 Some signed up for the adventure of seeing the world, others to use their traditional skills on a global stage, and some out of patriotism.

 It is important to note that these Indigenous men and women signed up voluntarily.
 After much lobbying from Indigenous and non-Indigenous people, the government of Canada conceded that First Nations people were exempt from conscription.
 Once the government removed the threat of forced enlistment, Indigenous people signed up voluntarily to defend a land that refused to honour their treaties or recognize their rights.